Tik-Tok (novel): Publication history

-Tik-Tok so far has seen five editions in the English language, spread over three different publishers: Gollancz (who published the 1st edition and two later editions); DAW Books (1985) and Corgi (1984).
+Tik-Tok so far has seen five editions in the English language, spread over three different publishers: Gollancz (who published the first edition and two later editions); DAW Books (1985) and Corgi (1984).

-In 1985 Tik-Tok was translated into the German as Tick-Tack, published by Ullstein-Verlag, and into the Italian as Robot fuorilegge, published by Arnoldo Mondadori Editore.
+In 1985 Tik-Tok was translated into the German as Tick-Tack, published by Ullstein-Verlag, and into the Italian as Robot fuorilegge, published by Arnoldo Mondadori Editore as part of the Urania series.
 In 1988 it was translated into the Finnish as Tik-Tok, published by Karisto oy.
 A French translation followed as Tik-Tok (1998), published by Éditions Denoël.

 Reception

 Dave Langford reviewed Tik-Tok for White Dwarf #49, and stated that "a murderously funny romp through yet another Sladekian satirical future."

-Dave Pringle reviewed Tik-Tok for Imagine magazine, and stated that "Tik-Tok murders little children. among others, and yet somehow Sladek keeps us laughing."
+Dave Pringle reviewed Tik-Tok for Imagine magazine, and stated that "Tik-Tok murders little children, among others, and yet somehow Sladek keeps us laughing."